-MANAGEMENT'S DISCUSSION AND ANALYSIS (REQUIRED SUPPLEMENTARY INFORMATION) JUNE 30, 2011 AND 2010
+MANAGEMENT'S DISCUSSION AND ANALYSIS (REQUIRED SUPPLEMENTARY INFORMATION) JUNE 30, 2012 AND 2011

-Interest income of \$89 thousand was offset by interest expense of \$539 thousand.
+Interest income of \$96 thousand was offset by interest expense of \$530 thousand.
 The interest income is primarily the result of cash held in the Riverside County Treasury.
-Interest income has decreased approximately \$153 thousand over the 2010-2011 fiscal year.
-Interest income has decreased over fiscal year 2010-2011 due to significantly lower interest rates and a lower balance of the Lease Revenue Bonds in the Riverside County Treasury during fiscal year 2010-2011.
+Interest income has increased approximately \$7 thousand over the 2011-2012 fiscal year.
+Interest income has increased due to higher overall balance held in the Riverside County Treasury during fiscal year 2011-2012.
 The interest expense decreased, due in part to the interest expense on the lease revenue bonds.